Sam-Sims/kractor/README.md

 `-o, --output`

-This option will specify the output files containing the extracted reads.
-The order of the output files is assumed to be the same as the input.
+Specifies the output file(s) for extracted reads, matching the order of the input files.

-By default the compression will be inferred from the output file extension for supported file types (`gz`, `bz`).
-If the output type cannot be inferred, plaintext will be output.
+Compression type is inferred from the file extension (.gz, .bz2).
+If not recognised, output will be uncompressed.

 #### Kraken Output

 `-k, --kraken`

-This option will specify the path to the [Standard Kraken Output Format file](https://github.com/DerrickWood/kraken2/wiki/Manual#standard-kraken-output-format), containing taxonomic classification of read IDs.
+Path to the [Standard Kraken Output Format file](https://github.com/DerrickWood/kraken2/wiki/Manual#standard-kraken-output-format), containing taxonomic classification of read IDs.

 #### Taxid

 `-t, --taxid`

-This option will specify the taxon ID for reads you want to extract.

-Multiple taxids can be specified:
+One or more taxonomic IDs to extract.

-`-t 1 2 10`.
+For example: `-t 1 2 10`

-Each taxid will adhere to `--exclude` `--parents` and `--children`
+Each taxid is affected by `--exclude`, `--parents`, and `--children` if those options are used.

 ### Optional:

 #### Output type

-`-O, --output-type`

-This option will manually set the compression mode used for the output file and will override the type inferred from the output path.
+`--compression-format`

+Manually set output compression format, overriding what is inferred from file names.

-Valid values are:
+Valid values:

-- `gz` to output gz
+- `gz` – gzip compression
-- `bz2` to output bz2
+- `bz2` – bzip2 compression
-- `none` to not apply compresison
+- `none` – no compression

 #### Compression level

-`-l, --level`

-This option will set the compression level to use if compressing the output.
-Should be a value between 1-9 with 1 being the fastest but largest file size and 9 is for slowest, but best file size.
-By default this is set at 2 as it is a good trade off for speed/filesize.
+`--compression-level`

+Set compression level (1–9).
+- 1 = fastest, largest file
+- 9 = slowest, smallest file

+Default: 2 (balance of speed and size)

 #### Output fasta

 `--output-fasta`

-This option will output a fasta file, with read ids as headers.
+Output sequences in FASTA format instead of FASTQ.

 #### Kraken Report

 `-r, --report`

-This option specifies the path to the [Kraken2 report file](https://github.com/DerrickWood/kraken2/wiki/Manual#sample-report-output-format).
-If you want to use `--parents` or `--children` then is argument is required.
+Path to the [Kraken2 report file](https://github.com/DerrickWood/kraken2/wiki/Manual#sample-report-output-format).
+Required if using `--parents` or `--children`.

 #### Parents

 `--parents`

-This will extract reads classified at all taxons between the root and the specified `--taxid`.
+Include reads classified between the root and the specified `--taxid`.
+Requires `--report`.

 #### Children

 `--children`

-This will extract all the reads classified as decendents or subtaxa of `--taxid` (Including the taxid).
+Include reads classified at the given taxid and all its descendant taxa.
+Requires `--report`.

 #### Exclude

 `--exclude`

-This will output every read except those matching the taxid.
-Works with `--parents` and `--children`
+Extract all reads except those matching the given taxids.
+Can be combined with `--parents` or `--children`.

 #### JSON report

-`--json-report`
+`--summary`

-This will output a json report that to stdout upon programme completion.
+Write a JSON report to stdout after processing.

-## Version

-- 1.0.1

 ## Citation
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15761838.svg)](https://doi.org/10.5281/zenodo.15761838)